ChifiSource/Toolips.jl/README.md

 And [ToolipsSession](https://github.com/ChifiSource/ToolipsSession.jl) expands on this by providing server-side callbacks and some pretty extreme fullstack capabilities.
 ```julia
 ```
+#### templating
+As demonstrated in this `README` thus far, `Toolips` has a diverse set of a capabilities when it comes to templating.
+Templating in `Toolips` is done by constructing and composing components into a `body` and then writing it to the `Connection`, or interpolating a file via the `interpolate!` function.
 ## creating extensions
 ###### connection extensions
 A `Connection` extension creates a new `Connection` which can be used with multi-route, or otherwise with a new router.
 The running example of this inside `Toolips` is the `MobileConnection`.